BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/01_1_Introducing_Bitcoin.md

 commands.
 Many people send those RPC commands through the `bitcoin-cli` program, which provides an even simpler interface.
-Non-programmers don't even worry about these minutia, but instead use programmed wallets with simpler interfaces.
+Non-programmers don't even worry about these minutia, but instead use programmed wallets with still simpler interfaces.

 ### Bitcoin — In Short